-This section of the Environmental Management Programme (EMPr) is required to address the protection and ongoing management of natural resources both on and off the site during the operational stages of the development.
-The overarching goal is to ensure that the undue or reasonably avoidable impacts of the proposed development are avoided and that the positive impacts of the development proposal are enhanced.
+This section of the EMPr is intended to address the protection and ongoing management of the natural resources both on and off the site during the operational stages of the development.
+The overarching goal is to ensure that undue or reasonably avoidable impacts of the proposed development are avoided and that positive impacts of the development are enhanced.

-The following points of action must be considered during the operational phase (maintenenace activities) to avoid any environmental impacts:
+The following points of action must be considered during the operational phase (maintenance activities) to avoid any environmental impacts:

-• All maintenance activities will consider the environment and surrounding businesses, residences and residents.

-- The Applicant will ensure that any maintenance activities that are undertaken are carried out in line with the specifications and recommendations set out in section 17 of this document. - Any incidents that have resulted in a large negative impact on the environment are to be reported to the competent authority.
+- All maintenance activities must be considerate of the environment and surrounding businesses and residents. - The Applicant must ensure that any maintenance activities that are undertaken are carried out in line with the specifications and recommendations set out in section 17 of this document. - Any incidents that have resulted in a large negative impact on the environment are to be reported to the competent authority.